OFTechLabs/game-of-homes-workshop/README.md

 ## Running the game of homes simulation

 Just press F5 or go to menu `Run --> Start debugging`.
 If required, choose the game of homes calculator.
 This starts a simulation and some output is printed to the terminal.
 If finished, head over to the browser and refresh.
 The new results will be shown.
+Sometimes the results do not change, in that case you have to clear the cache of the browser.
+How to do this depends on the browser that you are using which can be easily found by looking on the internet.